ckeditor/ckeditor5/docs/features/toolbar.md

 }
 ```

 See how it works in practice.
-You may play with the browser window width to see how the buttons behave when the toolbar gets wrapped into multiple lines.
+Play with the browser window width to see how the buttons behave when the toolbar gets wrapped into multiple lines.

 {@snippet features/toolbar-wrapping}